 Smart switch AND smart bulbs?

 It’s easy to think of this as the solution to the smart bulb, dumb switch conundrum.
-However, it doesn’t work.
+However, it doesn’t work perfectly.
 A smart switch behaves the same way as a dumb switch does – it stops electrical flow to the bulb, and the bulb loses all power and wireless connectivity.

-However, there are very specific ways this could work, where if your smart switch and smart bulb can be configured so that the switch button triggers the smart bulb wirelessly, without cutting power in the wires behind.
+There are also specific ways to create a ‘perfect’ configuration of smart lights and smart bulbs, where if your smart switch and smart bulb can be configured so that the switch button triggers the smart bulb wirelessly, without cutting power in the wires behind.
 This requires very specific set ups.
 Want to know more?
 Get in touch!